How to Call BigQuery Stored Procedure from Cloud Composer?

 Comments Off on Reuse Column Aliases in BigQuery – Lateral Column alias

-Google BigQuery GROUP BY CUBE Alternative and Example
+Google BigQuery GROUP BY CUBE: Native Example and Alternative

-Continue ReadingGoogle BigQuery GROUP BY CUBE Alternative and Example
+Continue ReadingGoogle BigQuery GROUP BY CUBE: Native Example and Alternative

-Comments Off on Google BigQuery GROUP BY CUBE Alternative and Example
+Comments Off on Google BigQuery GROUP BY CUBE: Native Example and Alternative

-Comments Off on Google BigQuery Grouping Sets Alternative and Example
+Comments Off on Google BigQuery GROUPING SETS: Native Example and Alternative

 NVL and NVL2 Functions in BigQuery and Alternatives

 Like many relational databases, GCP BigQuery supports many useful built-in functions.
 Not all the functions those are available in other relational databases are supported in BigQuery.
 But, BigQuery provides alternative built-in functions that you can use.
 In this article, we will check NVL and NVL2 functions in BigQuery database.
-NVL and NVL2 Functions in BigQuery The databases such as Redshift, Teradata, Vertica, Netezza, Oracle, etc. supports standard NULL handling functions such as NVL and NVL2.
-But as of now, BigQuery supports alternative functions in place of NVL and NVL2.
-NVL…
+Page Content Introduction Does BigQuery Support NVL and NVL2 Functions?
+Best BigQuery Alternatives to the NVL Function Using IFNULL as an NVL Alternative Using COALESCE as an NVL Alternative Best BigQuery Alternatives to the NVL2 Function Using CASE as an NVL2…

 Continue ReadingNVL and NVL2 Functions in BigQuery and Alternatives